wesleywj/wesleywj.github.io/_pages/about.md

 ## Ongoing projects

-I am also currently working with Dr. Evelina Akimova to conduct a meta-analysis of sibling correlations and  GxE studies pertaining to various social outcomes, with a particular emphasis on social class and occupations.
+I am currently working with Dr. Evelina Akimova to conduct a meta-analysis of sibling correlations and  GxE studies pertaining to various social outcomes, with a particular emphasis on social class and occupations.

 Simultaneously, I am collaborating with Dr. Charles Rahal and Dr. Evelina Akimova to examine ancestry diversity in genome wide association studies (GWAS) across funding institutions.